Roanoke,TX Work Injuries?

 Roanoke is a smaller community located within Denton County, with an estimated population of 1,007,703.
 In 2024, employers across Denton County reported approximately 3 workplace injuries and 53 fatal incidents.

-Local job sites near Roanoke — especially around Fort Worth Drive — have seen incidents tied to hazards like Improper ladder angle.
+Local job sites near Roanoke — especially around Interstate 35W — have seen incidents tied to hazards like Improper ladder angle.
 Reported PPE compliance in this area is about 44.7%.
-Workers and supervisors should be mindful of rules such as "Oil".
+Workers and supervisors should be mindful of rules such as "Chassis".

-If you’re hurt on the job in or near Roanoke, the closest emergency/occupational-care facility is Baylor Scott & White Medical Center – Trophy Club.
+If you’re hurt on the job in or near Roanoke, the closest emergency/occupational-care facility is Medical City Denton.
 A well-known landmark is Chapman Family Home, which can help when describing the incident location to witnesses, safety officers, or insurers.

 Our work-injury legal team represents injured employees across Denton County, including Roanoke and surrounding communities.
-From vertebral fracture claims to disputes with carriers like American Strategic Insurance, we build cases that account for local patterns, site conditions, and safety practices to maximize recovery.
+From traumatic ear drum rupture claims to disputes with carriers like Allstate, we build cases that account for local patterns, site conditions, and safety practices to maximize recovery.

 Work Injury Lawyer Trusted by Injury Victims in Roanoke